 One in three destinations worldwide is now completely closed to international tourism.
 According to new data from the World Tourism Organization (UNWTO), the latest COVID-19 variants may be pushing many governments to rethink easing travel restrictions.
 Countries in Asia and the Pacific and Europe have even reverted to total closures to tourists.

-As of the beginning of February, 32% of all destinations worldwide (69 in total) entirely closed to international tourism.
+As of the beginning of February, 32% of all destinations worldwide (69 in total) are entirely closed to international tourism.
 Of these, around just over half (38 destinations) for at least 40 weeks.
 At the same time, 34% of worldwide destinations remain partially closed to international tourists.

 UNWTO Secretary-General Zurab Polilikashvili says there is a need to recognise that restrictions are just one part of the solution.
 “Their use must be based on the latest data and analysis and consistently reviewed.”
 He said this would allow for the safe and responsible restart of a sector depended upon by millions of businesses and jobs.